 first program loaded after the BIOS.
 A special privileged guest

-called the Domain-0 (Dom0
+called the Domain-0 (Dom0 for short) is then

 started.
 The Dom0 uses its special privileges to directly